 Plagued by injuries for a great deal of his career, most notably injured by a barrage of beanings due to his propensity for crowding the plate, Chance's playing career was cut relatively short.
 By 1911, he had virtually phased himself out of the everyday lineup, playing in only 31 games over the course of the season.
 He had completely lost his hearing in one ear and partially lost it in the other, causing him to unintentionally talk in an annoyingly whiney tone.
 As if that weren't bad enough, he had also developed blood clots in his brain from the beanings.
 Incredibly, he was released by the Cubs as both a player and a manager while hospitalized for brain surgery in 1912 after a heated hospital room argument with Cubs owner Murphy over Murphy's releasing good players to save the team money.

-Making a miraculous recovery from his brain injuries, Chance spent the 1913 and 1914 seasons as a player-manager for the hapless American League New York Yankees, yet did not play in more than 12 games in each of the two seasons.
+Making a miraculous recovery from his brain injuries, Chance spent the 1913 and 1914 seasons as a player-manager for the hapless American League New York Yankees (resigning late in the 1914 season), yet did not play in more than 12 games in either of the two seasons.
 He hung up his major league spikes temporarily to return home to California, where he operated an orange grove, and briefly owned and managed the Los Angeles team of the Pacific Coast League.
 He returned for a short stint in the major leagues in 1923 as a manager for the Boston Red Sox.
 The Red Sox finished dead last in the American League that year, and the following season Chance accepted the job as manager of his old crosstown nemesis, the Chicago White Sox, drawing the ire of Chicago's Northside loyalists.
-However, Chance's health took an unexpected turn for the worse, and he died on September 24, 1924, before he could take over managing the White Sox.
+However, Chance's health took an unexpected turn for the worse, precluding him taking the job.
+He was ill for several months and he died on September 15, 1924.

 One can only wonder what kind of numbers Chance would have put up as a player had he avoided injury or had the modern training, rehabilitation and medical facilities that today's players have at their disposal.
 Frank Chance was rewarded for his contributions to the game of baseball, both as a player and a manager, in 1946 when he was inducted into the National Baseball Hall of Fame in Cooperstown, New York, by the Committee on Baseball Veterans.
 Honored in the same class were former teammates Joe Tinker and Johnny Evers.
 Poetic justice.